Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Preliminary Work

-However, even if the inputs in the neural network are the same each time, the outputs of neural networks that have been trained the same epochs are different because of some randomness, such as the randomness in the initialization method and the randomness in the optimization algorithm.
-If we consider the parameter $\theta$ of the neural network as a random variable, then for the empirical loss (Eq.\ref{eq:L2_empiricalloss}) we can define the loss function expectation $\mathbb{E}_\theta [\mathcal{L}_M(\bx;\theta)]$.
-Then, combining the conclusions drawn from Tab.\ref{tab:Test_Loss_vark}, Fig.\ref{fig:Test_Loss_Var_M} and Fig.\ref{fig:Test_Loss_VarpartM}, we try to consider the loss function expectation $\mathbb{E}_\theta [\mathcal{L}_M(\bx;\theta)]$ positively related to the function complexity k and negatively related to the number of sampling points.
-That is, when the complexity of the learning function is fixed, the more sampling points, the smaller $\mathbb{E}_\theta [\mathcal{L}_M(\bx;\theta)]$ is, regardless of the location of the sampling points.
+In fact, there are similar results in \cite{frequency-sampling}, where 1D sine function of frequency $k$ is learned in time $O\left(\frac{k^2}{\rho}\right)$, and $\rho$ denotes the minimum sampling density in the input space.
+If we regard the parameter $\theta$ of the neural networks as a random variable, for the empirical loss Eq \eqref{eq:L2_empiricalloss} we define the loss function expectation $\mathbb{E}_\theta \left[\mathcal{L}_M(\bx;\theta)\right]$.
+From the results shown in Fig \ref{fig:Test_Loss_VarpartM}, we consider the loss function expectation $\mathbb{E}_\theta \left[\mathcal{L}_M(\bx;\theta)\right]$ positively related to the function frequency $k$ and negatively related to the number of sampling points.
+That is, when the frequency of the learning function is fixed, the more sampling points, the smaller $\mathbb{E}_\theta \left[\mathcal{L}_M(\bx;\theta)\right]$ is, regardless of the location of the sampling points.

-In the following, we assume that the symbol k is used to denote the complexity of the solution, and in order to strengthen even more the effect of the complexity of the solution and the number of sampling points on the loss function, we rewrite the residual loss expectation in the form of Def.\ref{de:F}.
+In the following, we use $k$ to denote the complexity (e.g. frequency) of the solution.
+In order to further study the effect of the complexity of the solution and the number of sampling points on the loss function, we rewrite the residual loss expectation in Definition \ref{de:F}. \begin{definition} For $\forall M_r, M \in \mathbb{N^+} ,M \leq M_r$ and $\forall k>0$, the residual loss expectation in a certain subregion(region) is defined as